How to back up a WordPress site?

-- Full backup is a complete copy of your WordPress site, including the database, core files, themes, plugins, posts, pages, and all media on your site.
+- The full backup is a complete copy of your WordPress site, including the database, core files, themes, plugins, posts, pages, and all media on your site.

 - Real-time Backups for WooCommerce (CDP or Near-CDP backups)

-Backups must be saved in independent and different locations so that they are unaffected by your site.
-Plugins that store backups on the client’s web server reduce the existing storage space and expose backups to external threats.
+A backup file (or files) must be saved in independent and different locations than your hosting account to be unaffected by your site.
+Plugins that store backups on the client’s web server reduce the storage space and expose backups to external threats.

 The best practice for securing backups is to keep them in at least three different and independent locations.
 You can consider the following locations: